 - Each MacroCell has access to 16 signals from I/O Blocks

 - Structure of MacroCell is shown below.
 Each macrocell contains 1 Flip-Flop and PLA array of Sum of Products which users can utilize to create to combinatorial or sequential logic.
 So the maximum number of Flip Flops available in CoolRunner-II CLPD (XC2C512) is 512!
-(Remember this number, we will compare it with number of Flip Flops in FPGAs)
+(Remember this number, we will compare it with a number of Flip Flops in FPGAs)

 Same as in PLAs, CPLDs’ logic function in each Macrocell are electrically programmed via In System Programming (ISP) Interface over JTAG (check Figure 1).
-After programming, these flash based connections remain persistent for years.
+After programming, these flash-based connections remain persistent for years.
 This gives CPLDs a unique advantage of “instant-on” working.
 That is, CPLDs start working as soon as powered up since their circuitry is flashed/burned into them via ISP.
 That is not the case with FPGAs as we will see later.

-Generalizing, we can say that, in CPLDs, there are few hundred function blocks (or logic blocks), typically less than a thousand in number, which are accessible by a single big interconnect.
+Generalizing, we can say that, in CPLDs, there are a few hundred function blocks (or logic blocks), typically less than a thousand in number, which are accessible by a single big interconnect.

 While the exact FPGA architecture is not publicly released by manufacturers, we can still get higher level architecture, which will help in understanding FPGAs and its working.
-A high level example from Xilinx’s documentation is below.
+A high-level example from Xilinx’s documentation is below.

-In case of FPGAs, there are many Configurable Logic Blocks (CLBs) embedded in an ocean of programmable interconnects.
+In the case of FPGAs, there are many Configurable Logic Blocks (CLBs) embedded in an ocean of programmable interconnects.
 These CLBs are incredibly complex compared to Macrocells of CPLDs and can implement vastly more complex logic functions.
 They are primarily made of Look-Up Tables (LUTs), Multiplexers and Flip-Flops.
 For the brave, Xilinx published a lot of details in Xilinx User Guide on 7 Series FPGAs Configurable Logic Block.
 FPGAs can contain even millions of CLBs in a single device!
 And millions of Flip-Flops (~3.456 million Flip Flops in Xilinx VU13P)!
 Compare that with just 512 Flip-Flops in the biggest CPLD from Xilinx!
 In short, FPGAs are massive! (not all but many are)

-As illustrated above, FPGAs also have dedicated hardware for various functions such as RAM, High Speed Serial Transceivers, Digital Signal Processing (DSP) Blocks, External Memory Controllers, PLLs and MMCMs, PCIe etc!
+As illustrated above, FPGAs also have dedicated hardware for various functions such as RAM, High-Speed Serial Transceivers, Digital Signal Processing (DSP) Blocks, External Memory Controllers, PLLs and MMCMs, PCIe, etc!
 In terms of variety of choices and flexibility, CPLDs are no match for FPGAs.

 As mentioned before, FPGAs are LUT based.
 When an FPGA is powered up, the device is always blank.
 A special circuit called Configuration Circuit is present which reads the configuration data from an external ROM, and configures the LUTs as per user’s design present in the external ROM.
 It takes some time for FPGA to get configured and the FPGA will start functioning only after configuration loading is complete.
 There certainly are exceptions to this.
-Some manufacturers have come up with FPGAs that have built in configuration flash.
+Some manufacturers have come up with FPGAs that have built-in configuration flash.
 Even in this case, the configuration data is not embedded in the fabric and some amount of configuration/setup time still apply.

 CPLD vs FPGA comparison summary

-|1||Instant-on.
-CPLDs start working as soon as they are powered up||Since FPGA has to load configuration data from external ROM and setup the fabric before it can start functioning, there is a time delay between power ON and FPGA starts working.
+|Since FPGA has to load configuration data from external ROM and setup the fabric before it can start functioning, there is a time delay between power ON and FPGA starts working.
 The time delay can be as large as several tens of milliseconds.

 |FPGAs uses SRAM based configuration storage.
 The contents of the memory is lost as soon as power is disconnected.

 |Size and complexity of FPGA logic can be humongous compared to CPLDs.
 This opens up the possibility less deterministic signal routing and thus causing complicated timing scenarios.
 Thankfully implementation tools provided by FPGA vendors have mechanisms to assist achieving deterministic timing.
 But additional steps by the user is usually necessary to achieve this.

 |Lower idle power consumption.
 Newer CPLDs such as CoolRunner-II use around 50 uA in idle conditions.

 |FPGAs are much more capable compared to CPLDs but can be more expensive as well.

 |FPGAs that use external memory can expose the IP externally.
 Many FPGA vendors offer mechanisms such as encryption to combat this.
 Design specific protection mechanisms also can be implemented.

 |Massive amount logic and storage elements, with which incredibly complex circuits can be designed.
 FPGAs have thousands times more resources!
 This point alone makes FPGAs more popular than CPLDs.

 |Variety of on-die dedicated hardware such as Block RAM, DSP blocks, PLL, DCMs, Memory Controllers, Multi-Gigabit Transceivers etc give immense flexibility.
 This is not even thinkable with CPLDs.

 |FPGAs can change their circuit even while running!
 (Since it is just a matter of updating LUTs with different content) This is called Partial Reconfiguration, and is very useful when FPGAs need to keep running a design and at the same time update the it with different design as per requirement.
 This feature is widely used in Accelerated Computing.

 Where to use CPLD or FPGA

 When a design requires simple glue-logic or similar functionality which doesn’t need to be changed much, or when you need an instant-on circuit, then go for CPLDs.
 Otherwise, for most other applications FPGAs are generally preferred.
 Sometimes you can find both CPLD + FPGA in a design.
-In those designs, CPLDs generally do simple glue-logic as mentioned before, and are responsible for “booting” the FPGA as well as controlling reset and boot sequence of complete board.
-So, depending on application you might need to use both in a design.
+In those designs, CPLDs generally do simple glue-logic as mentioned before, and are responsible for “booting” the FPGA as well as controlling reset and boot sequence of a complete board.
+So, depending on the application you might need to use both in a particular design.